 "You're not the only perceptive person here, y'know.
 You hoard food, which makes me think you've spent time without much of it, you put everyone else before yourself because you don't like dealing with your own problems, you get freaked out when people fight because a part of you still thinks someone's gonna get hit, you're an orphan who grew up with a mom and no dad, you've always been anxious, you're hyperaware as hell, driving that guy’s car into his pool was not the product of a sound mind, and the rest you knew I knew."

 "And you grew up in a nice family until you lost your dad young and your mom when you were an adult.
 Then you spent ten years as one of the toughest guys in the Air Force, saving lives in war zones; but you couldn't save everyone, including your closest battle buddy, and it's still killing you, especially since seeing Rhodes fall out of the sky.
-You've seen violence civilians can't imagine and you went into superheroing a little because you fell a tiny bit in love with Captain America but mostly because you were relieved that you could be saving lives and under constant threat again, 'cause it's what you're best at and you're still not used to civilian life."
+You've seen violence civilians can't imagine and you went into superheroing a little because you fell a tiny bit in love with Captain America but mostly because you were relieved that you could be saving lives and under constant threat again, 'cause it's what you're best at and you're still not used to civilian life, and social work?
+Man, you were over that before you even started."

 It's Sam's turn to look surprised.
 "Damn.
 You sure you didn't read my psych eval?"